BigOokie/SkiPi/README.md

 * Regional Settings.
 * Timezone.
 * Keyboard.
-* Password (suggest changing this from the default!).
+* Password (aleays change this from the default!).
 * Enable SSH access - if you havent enabled it already using the `ssh` file.
 SSH settings are found in Interfacing Options > SSH.

 **Note:** SSH is a very powerful tool and is used to remotly access your Pi.
-Do your research and harden your Pi before making it accessable to any public network - I don’t cover how to do this here.
+Do your research and harden your Pi before making it accessable to any public network - I don’t cover how to do this here, but there are many good resources abailable - some have been listed in the Further Reading section below.

 ### Remove pre-installed Golang.
 The following commands can be used to remove any pre-installed versions of `GoLang` from the Pi - seems it may not be installed by default, but no harm in running this anyway: